Slaeh/Grooves/README.md

 # Grooves

 A React web application that users can log into their Spotify account with, view their favorite artists and tracks on, and receive a customized recommended playlist to save to their account.
 [Try it out.](https://grooves-app.herokuapp.com/)

+(Note: If the website fails to load, give Grooves some time to wake up and refresh the page)
 # How it was built

 Grooves was implemented using the React JavaScript framework, Spotify's Developer APIs, Chakra UI, and FramerMotion.